In the theatre 1875 - 1950

 - About the artist

-The Dutch artist Willem Ferdinand Isaac Vaarzon Morel was born in Zutphen.
-He got admitted to the Kunstnijverheidsschool Haarlem, and later the Academy of Fine Arts in Amsterdam.
-He also studied in France and travelled through Germany, Austria, Swiss, Italy and Great Britain.
-For several years he was the protégé of Queen Wilhelmina.
-In 1891 Vaarzon Morel won the second award of the Willink van Collenfonds.
+Vaarzon Morel was admitted to the School of Applied Arts in Haarlem and continued his education at the Academy of Fine Arts in Amsterdam.
+Additionally, he studied in France and traveled extensively through Germany, Austria, Switzerland, Italy, and Great Britain.
+These international influences enriched his artistic development and contributed to his refined, cosmopolitan style.
+Moreover, for several years he was a protégé of Queen Wilhelmina.
+In 1891, he received the second prize from the prestigious Willink van Collen Fund.

 Are you interested in buying this artwork?